openfactory-ch/whmcs-oath-addon/README.md

 To install, simply download the latest [release](https://bitbucket.org/Doctor_McKay/whmcs-oath-addon/downloads), unzip it, and upload the `modules` and `templates` folders to your WHMCS root directory.
 If you use a WHMCS template besides "default", you'll need to add a link to "index.php?m=oath" somewhere within your WHMCS templates to allow clients to configure their two-factor authentication settings.

 Once uploaded, go to Setup > Addon Modules in your admin area and click Activate for the "OATH Two Factor Authentication" entry.
 Once activated, click Configure to customize your settings.

+When enabling two-factor authentication for administrators, the "Yes" option will make it optional, while "Required" will require all admins to enable two-factor authentication on their next login.
+You must tick off the admin role permission boxes next to the roles that you want to have access to two-factor authentication.

 ## Issues